 In most forms of cancer, early diagnosis is crucial.

 Treatment for oral cancer usually involves using a combination of therapies, such as giving radiation therapy and chemotherapy together, which are much more effective in the early stages.
 If the cancer has spread to other areas, it becomes much more difficult to isolate and treat.

-If cancer has not spread to surrounding tissues, the 5-year survival rates for oral cancer of the lip, tongue, and floor of the mouth range from 75 to 93 percent.
-These figures fall if the cancer has spread to surrounding tissues.
+If cancer has not spread to surrounding tissues, the 5-year survival rates for oral cancer of the lip, tongue, and floor of the mouth range from

 Early warning signs of oral cancer include mouth sores, white or red patches, and tenderness or pain.
 Anyone who experiences these symptoms should see their doctor.
 Early diagnosis means there is a higher chance of successful treatment.